Should You Build or Buy Your Next Partner Portal?

 If you have started reading this article, chances are you are looking to buy your next partner portal or build it internally.
 We face prospective buyers every day, some of whom grapple with this very question.
 Whichever option an organization chooses, it can be a struggle to justify the decision.
 Let me make an attempt to lay out a logical argument for both, and let you decide which line of reasoning makes more sense to you.
 However, let’s begin by establishing some context and describing clearly what a partner portal is.
 For the sake of our discussion here, I will use the term “vendor” to refer to the primary brand that is relying on a set of external organizations (secondary brands) to sell, support and service the its products or solutions.

 Almost every organization today of reasonable size and complexity either has, or is considering, selling its solutions via an indirect sales force, either through a partnership with another large company or through partnerships with a diverse set of companies or institutions.
-Whether these co-selling entities are fully responsible for acquiring new prospects, selling and support or are engaged only in a part of these core activities, they are participating in channel referral, sales or services activities.
+Whether these co-selling entities are fully responsible for acquiring new prospects, selling and support or are engaged only in a part of these core activities- partner portal, they are participating in channel referral, sales or services activities.
 Nearly every vertical today has some form of a channel-based customer acquisition and product/service delivery mechanism in place.
 To successfully interact with this external set of partner companies, the organization selling or supporting via the channel needs a business portal that allows them to train the external organizations and keep them informed of all product- and service-related changes, improvements, commission structure, pricing, incentives, etc. This business portal has been traditionally called many things, including a partner portal, dealer portal, alliance website, agency portal, agent’s portal, wholesaler portal, extranet and more.

 Most organizations have some kind of a basic business portal in place.
 Sometimes the portal is built internally using productivity tools like SharePoint .
-In many cases the portal is an extension of basic CRM infrastructure such as Salesforce, SAP and Microsoft Dynamics, but in other cases it is merely an extension of a company’s corporate website and associated infrastructure.
+In many cases the partner portal is an extension of basic CRM infrastructure such as Salesforce, SAP and Microsoft Dynamics, but in other cases it is merely an extension of a company’s corporate website and associated infrastructure.
 However, in almost every case the application is not purpose-built for channel workflows and activities, and it fails to deliver a set of integrated tools that are designed specifically for partner recruitment, engagement, enablement and management.
-The majority of these portals also fail to provide deep analytical tools that can provide insight on various types of partner profiles and their productivity drivers.
+The majority of partner portal is also fail to provide deep analytical tools that can provide insight on various types of partner profiles and their productivity drivers.
 Furthermore, almost every one of these portals fails to deliver a set of integrated marketing and sales tools—apart from basic asset-sharing—that enable channel partners to market and sell the vendor’s product and services with the same level efficiency and effectiveness that the vendor itself would bring to those activities.

 To complicate matters further: Since organizations are living and breathing entities that change on a regular basis to address market and customer needs, the way a vendor does business with its partner base necessarily changes on a regular basis.
 A static business portal made with a random collection of tools will completely fail to evolve and adapt to ever-changing business needs.
 This is why companies that have extended enterprise software from their direct applications—i.e., what they use for their own sales, marketing, finance and other functions for internal purposes—have failed to achieve success with partner organizations using direct tools.
 The shortcomings of a static portal lacking a full set of integrated tools designed specifically for channel marketing are what is driving many companies today to look for external solutions.
 These include purpose-built software like ZINFI’s Unified Channel Management SaaS platform that can fully automate the entire partner lifecycle from recruitment to engagement to enablement to management.
 I have written many articles about these activities, so I will skip the details here.
 However, assuming that you are aware of the importance of these channel activities, let’s now take a deep dive into the fundamental question we began with: Should you build your own partner portal?
 Or should you buy a purpose-built application like ZINFI’s Unified Channel management SaaS platform?